kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		plot(x, resid(model))
 		abline(h=0, col="red")

 #.
 Plot the residuals in time (sequence) order.
 We expect to see no particular trends in the data.
 If there are patterns in the plot, assess whether autocorrelation is present in the |y| variable (use the ``acf(y)`` function in R).
-If so, you might have to sub-sample the data, or resort to proper time-series analysis tools.
+If so, you might have to sub-sample the data, or resort to proper time-series analysis tools to fit your model.

 	.. code-block:: s